 Specifically, this guide:

-While respecting young people’s views about their gender identity, it does so as part of the totality of their developmental and holistic clinical picture and incorporates these into the clinical formulation.
-This approach requires a comprehensive bio-psycho-social assessment of the young individual and their family before recommending a specific treatment.
+While respecting young people’s views about their gender identity, it does so as part of the totality of their developmental and holistic clinical picture, and incorporates these into the clinical formulation.
+This approach requires that a comprehensive bio-psycho-social assessment of the young individual and their family be conducted before recommending specific treatment.

 Acknowledges that childhood and adolescence is a time of rapid physical and psycho-social growth and profound personal development, during which young people may question their identity, sexual orientation and gender.
 As the child matures and progresses through puberty this questioning usually transforms and resolves, and the young person, in the majority of cases, accepts his/her biological sex and adult body [4, 5].

 Understands that gender dysphoria/incongruence can be both a symptom and a syndrome.
 For a young person to have the syndrome of gender dysphoria/incongruence there must be a significant, established and prolonged pattern of desire and behaviour that indicates the person insists they are a gender different to their biological sex and natal (birth assigned) gender.